node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 In **TRANSPORT LAYER** section you can the list of all of the function that you have exposed using `.register()`.
 Also, you see a component called `service.discovery.mw`.
 This middleware, by default has only one function, which is `firstFind`.
 Whenver you change the `sendStrategy`, this function will change (change the `defaultSendStrategy` in `selfConf` and see this log again!)

-> Note: at current state of xyz, the Service-Repository's `service.discovery.mw` can have **only one** function.
+> Note: at current state of xyz, the Service-Repository's `service.discovery.mw` can have **only one** function[Version 0.4.0].
+> Note: Service-Repository's 'service.discovery.mw' can now have more than one function and it acts like all other middlewares.
+Please see [this page](/documentations/advance/send-strategies/) for more info

 Looking further into **TRANSPORT** section, we can find some more relevant information.
 You can see that each node has a number of **outgoing message middlewares** and a number of servers, each of them having a number of **server middlewares**, each for one route.
 For now, you can ignore the routes mentioned in the log. xyz uses the default `/CALL` route for all messages sent using `.call()` and `/PING` route is used by the default ping.

 Focusing on the `/CALL` section, in the outgoing section you can see that **outgoing middlewares** currently have only one function, **_httpExport**.
 This function will immediately export a message using a HTTP message.
-As an example, you will learn in [Routes and Servers]() section that you can replace this function with something like **_udpExport**.
+As an example, you will learn in [Routes and Servers]() section that you can replace this function with something like [**_udpExport**]().

 In the **Server** section of **TRANSPORT** you can see that the middleware of `/CALL` has only one function by default, the `_httpMessageEvent` which will invoke the Service-Repository layer.
 This means that whenever `math.ms` receives a message from another node, it will immediately pass it to the service layer and no extra process is done.